-A more distinctive source of evidence on the importance of the links highlighted in this paper is the evolution of turnover.
-Admittedly, the model has only two periods so that taken literally, its implications concern only whether individuals stay in jobs for one period or not.
+A more distinctive source of evidence on the importance of the links highlighted in this article is the evolution of turnover.
+Admittedly, the model has only two periods so that, taken literally, its implications concern only whether individuals stay in jobs for one period or not.
 However, it seems reasonable to imagine that suitable extensions imply that job durations are shorter whenever the model implies that people are more likely to separate after one period.
-Suppose, in particular, that $\sigma_w$ rises.
-The model implies that more workers with $s_1$ equal to 1 quit, and this presumably corresponds in practice to relatively rapid turnover (and thus short jobs) for individuals whose wages are relatively high.
-I thus take the model to imply that increases in $\sigma_w$ ought to increase job tenure of low wage workers while reducing that of high wage workers.
-If other forces are changing everyone's tenure equally, it should still be the case that the tenure of low wage workers ought to rise relative to that of their higher paid counterparts.
+Suppose, in particular, that σ_w rises.
+The model implies that more workers with s_1 equal to one quit, and this presumably corresponds in practice to relatively rapid turnover (and thus short jobs) for individuals whose wages are relatively high.
+I thus take the model to imply that increases in σ_w ought to increase the job tenure of low-wage workers while reducing that of high-wage workers.
+If other forces are changing everyone's tenure equally, it should still be the case that the tenure of low-wage workers ought to rise relative to that of their higher-paid counterparts.

-In practice, tenure is reduced not only by quits (as in my model) but also by employment terminations that are initiated by employers - most of which take the form of layoffs.
-McLaughlin (1991) shows that layoffs are significantly more likely for low education than for high education workers.
+In practice, tenure is reduced not only by quits (as in my model) but also by employment terminations that are initiated by employers-most of which take the form of layoffs.
+McLaughlin (1991) shows that layoffs are significantly more likely for low-education than for high-education workers.
 This suggests that my model ought to be more consistent with the evolution of employment durations among individuals with relatively high levels of education.

-Naturally, even if actual tenure has changed in the way predicted by my model, this could be due to other changes in the labor market, including changes in the composition of the labor force, in the average educational level, in unionization, in managerial practices or workers.
-The second is that the existence of this international competition may have convinced workers that their employers are not being unfair when they cut wages.
-This, in turn, may have exacerbated inequality through a mechanism akin to the one presented in this paper.

-in labor market regulations.
-The effects of these changes on the duration of attachments between workers and firms is unknown and I am thus unable to control for them in my analysis.
+Naturally, even if actual tenure has changed in the way predicted by my model, this could be due to other changes in the labor market, including changes in the composition of the labor force, in the average educational level, in unionization, in managerial practices, or in labor market regulations.
+The effects of these changes on the duration of attachments between workers and firms is unknown, and I am thus unable to control for them in my analysis.
 What is known is that average tenure appears to have fallen in the United States, particularly among individuals with low levels of educational attainment.
-The overall size of this reduction has been small, however.
-(See Farber (1995), Diebold, Neumark and Polsky (1996) and Swinnerton and Wial (1996)).
-In Great Britain, Burgess and Rees (1998) show that the recent period of vast changes in labor markets has had led to no secular changes in expected tenure once one controls for demographic, educational and occupational characteristics of workers.
+The overall size of this reduction has been small, however (see Farber 1995; Diebold, Neumark, and Polsky 1996; and Swinnerton and Wial 1996).
+In Great Britain, Burgess and Rees (1998) show that the recent period of vast changes in labor markets has led to no secular changes in expected tenure once one controls for the demographic, educational, and occupational characteristics of workers.